Albm1233123/MazeBank/README.md

 # Maze Bank

 Maze Bank is a Java-based banking system that simulates basic banking operations.
-Currently, it operates through a Command-Line Interface (CUI), with plans to upgrade to a Graphical User Interface (GUI) in future versions.

 ## Features